Quantifying the Internal Validity of Weighted Estimands: Introduction

-In the first case, when the CATE function is unrestricted, we formally show that $\mu(a,\tau_0)$ can be written as the average treatment effect for a subpopulation of $W_0$ if and only if $a(X) \geq 0$ with probability 1 given $W_0 = 1$.
-The contrapositive of this statement is that the incidence of ``negative weights,'' that is, $\Prob(a(X) < 0 \mid W_0 = 1) > 0$, implies that $\mu(a,\tau_0)$ cannot be represented as an average treatment effect for some subpopulation uniformly in $\tau_0$.
+The answer to our questions about subpopulation existence and size depends on the information we have about the CATE function, $\tau_0$.
+When this function is unrestricted, we formally show that $\mu(a,\tau_0)$ can be written as the average treatment effect for a subpopulation of $W_0$ \textit{if and only if} the weights $a(X)$ are nonnegative.
+The contrapositive of this statement is that the presence of negative weights implies that $\mu(a,\tau_0)$ cannot be represented as an average treatment effect for a subpopulation uniformly in $\tau_0$.
 This result provides a novel justification for the common requirement that the weights underlying a suitable estimand must be nonnegative.
-In a related contribution, \cite{BlandholBonneyMogstadTorgovitsky2022} show that the lack of negative weights and level dependence is a sufficient and necessary condition for the weighted estimand to be ``weakly causal,'' that is, to guarantee that the sign of $\tau_0$ will be preserved whenever it is uniform across all units.
-We also provide simple expressions for the maxima of $\Prob(W^*=1)$ and $\Prob(W^*=1\mid W_0=1)$.
-We show how knowledge of the estimand and these expressions can be used to construct simple bounds on the target parameter.
-We also propose an analog estimator for our measure of internal validity.
-We establish the nonstandard limiting distribution of this estimator and describe inference procedures for it in Appendix \ref{appsec:estimation}.
+Our main contribution, however, is to quantify the size of the largest implicit subpopulation for which such a representation is possible.
+In particular, when $\tau_0$ is unrestricted and the weights are nonnegative, we show that the MIV is simply $\amax^{-1}$, where $\amax$ denotes the largest value of the normalized weight $a(X)$.